 Can I book transfers from the airport to the cruise terminal through P&O Cruises?

 Yes, transfers can also be booked through us, both for guests with P&OCruiseAir or independently booked flights.
 To be able to book transfers, independently booked flights must be booked to arrive no later than four hours before your cruise departure time and depart no earlier than five hours after your cruise arrival time.
 To book transfers, please contact your Travel Agent or our Cruise Contact Centre.

 Can I organise a group event onboard?

 Yes.
 We can help you organise a group event that is unique and memorable through our ‘Events at Sea’ program.
 Whether it’s a corporate conference, an incentive program, a special interest group meeting or an event for friends and family, we will do our best to accommodate your needs.

-Passengers travelling as a group (minimum of 16 adults) have access to a number of on board services on selected sailings, including: conference facilities, onboard group coordinator, live entertainment, cocktail parties with canapés, children's parties, invitations, group photos, special occasion cakes and personalised newsletter.
+Guests travelling as a group (minimum of 16 adults) have access to a number of onboard services on selected sailings, including: conference facilities, onboard group coordinator, live entertainment, cocktail parties with canapés, children's parties, invitations, group photos, special occasion cakes and personalised newsletter.